r3dfish/Beepergotchi/README.md

 Using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 Boot with keyboard and monitor connected
 Configure username/password
+Default user/pass for a Raspberry pi build are pi/raspberry
 Power off
 Swap keyboard for USB to ethernet adapter
 Boot